Last updated: First published:

 stops the current view transition animations or prevents their start if the ready

-promise hasn’t settled yet.
-If called during the update callback, it doesn’t affect the update itself, nor does it impact the processing or the outcome of the updateCallbackDone promise.
+If called before or during the update callback, it doesn’t affect the update itself, nor does it impact the processing or the outcome of the updateCallbackDone promise.

 You can dynamically add or remove view transition types during the view transition by modifying the types